rstafford/HOL5314/README.md

    kubectl get pods -n $NAMESPACE
    ```

-   Wait until all are in a Running State.
+   Wait until all are in a Running State and all pods are shown as `1/1` or `2/2`.

 1. Install Coherence cluster with log capture enabled